mastodon/documentation/content/en/admin/elasticsearch.md

 ## Search optimization for other languages
 ### Chinese search optimization {#chinese-search-optimization}

-The default analyzer of Elasticsearch is the standard analyzer, which may not be the best, especially for Chinese.
-To improve the search experience, you can install a language-specific analyzer.
-Before creating the indices in Elasticsearch, install the following Elasticsearch extensions:
+The standard analyzer is the default for Elasticsearch, but for some languages like Chinese it may not be the optimal choice.
+To enhance the search experience, consider installing a language-specific analyzer.
+Before creating indices in Elasticsearch, be sure to install the following extensions:

 - [elasticsearch-analysis-ik](https://github.com/medcl/elasticsearch-analysis-ik)
 - [elasticsearch-analysis-stconvert](https://github.com/medcl/elasticsearch-analysis-stconvert)